Psalms For Life

 bringing my prayer before you every morning.

-14 Why do you reject me, YHWH
+14 Why do you brush me off, YHWH

-turning your face away from me?
+and hide your face from me?

 ever since my youth